How To Care For Your Lawn During A Hosepipe Ban

 At some point during a hosepipe ban, you’ll wake up, brew a cuppa, head over to your favourite spot by your favourite window, look at your garden and realise the colour has been drained from your lawn.
-It’s shocking, but it’s important not to panic because this little move is actually a drought management strategy.
-Your grass plants are simply trying to store up as much food, nutrients and water in their roots as possible, down where it’s cooler and more shaded, and that’s what makes it look like your lovely lawn has shrivelled up.
-It might not be ideal for your Instagram shots, but it’s one of the reasons why I’ve never seen an established lawn die from drought.
+It’s shocking, but it’s important not to panic.
+This little move is actually a drought management strategy.
+Your grass plants are simply trying to store up as much food, nutrients and water in their roots as possible, down where it’s cooler and more shaded.
+So, that’s what makes it look like your lovely lawn has shrivelled up.
+It might not be ideal for your Instagram shots.
+However, it’s one of the reasons why I’ve never seen an established lawn die from drought.

-Newly laid lawns are a slightly different kettle of turf, however, so it may be worth speaking to your local water authority and seeing if they’ll make an exception for you (*pro tip: send them a cute photo of your lawn to help sway their decision).
+Newly laid lawns are a slightly different kettle of turf.
+So it may be worth speaking to your local water authority and seeing if they’ll make an exception for you (*pro tip: send them a cute photo of your lawn to help sway their decision).

 - Act Now, Protect Your Lawn, Save The Grass

-Needing a weeding: It’s times like these when weeds sense a weakness in your lawn and pounce, popping up everywhere way more than normal.
+It’s times like these when weeds sense a weakness in your lawn and pounce.
+They might be popping up everywhere way more than normal.
 Dandelions, plantains, bindweed, the sort of weeds that have really long roots that can reach the groundwater your grass roots never will.
-But don’t even think about applying weed killer right now because that could stress your lawn to the point of no return, and be wary of pulling them out too because any sort of soil disturbances right now could dry it out even quicker.
-So, if you’re worried, give me a call and we’ll come over and see if they’re the sort of weeds that will respond to careful spot-treating right now or if they are best dealt with after the drought.
+But don’t even think about applying weed killer right now.
+That could stress your lawn to the point of no return.
+Be wary of pulling them out too because any sort of soil disturbances right now could dry it out even quicker.
+So, if you’re worried, give me a call.
+We’ll come over and see if they’re the sort of weeds that will respond to careful spot-treating right now or if they are best dealt with after the drought.

 As soon as the rain reappears (or hose pipes are made legal again), your lawn is going to green up and grow like you’ve never seen it grow before.
-In the meantime, there are some things you can do while you’re waiting that will massively help with your lawn care, such as getting your mower blades sharpened or getting ahead with your autumn lawn care strategy, such as:
+In the meantime, there are some things you can do while you’re waiting.
+Get ahead with your lawn care, such as getting your mower blades sharpened or getting ahead with your autumn lawn care strategy, such as: